Archives

 McMinnville’s Thursday Farmers Market has something for everyone.

-McMinnville also hosts annual events like the International Pinot Noir Celebration, Walnut City Music Festival, Turkey Rama, an old-fashioned Starlight Parade to kick off the holiday season and the UFO Festival.
-The latter, billed as “the most popular UFO Festival in the world” is on my list.
+McMinnville also hosts annual events like the International Pinot Noir Celebration, Walnut City Music Festival, Turkey Rama, an old-fashioned Starlight Parade to kick off the holiday season, and the UFO Festival.
+The latter, billed as “the most popular UFO Festival in the world” is on my list to visit someday.
 See photos of past events here.
 For a relatively small town, there’s a lot going on here.

 Go ahead.
 Eat the cupcake.